 The crystalline lens acts similarly to a lens in a camera.
 The ciliary muscle is its focusing mechanism, and adjusts the thickness of the crystalline lens by pulling and loosening it.

 When the ciliary muscle contracts, the crystalline lens becomes thicker, and nearby objects come into focus.
 However, as we age, the lens can become stiff and tense, and lose elasticity.
 As a result, the thickness of the lens will not change, even if the ciliary muscle contracts.
 This can cause any nearby objects to be out of focus and difficult to see.

 Smartphone presbyopia can occur when you’re staring at a closely held digital device for long stretches at a time.
 When this happens, the focus adjustment function of the ciliary muscle isn’t used, and the crystalline lens doesn’t move, so the elasticity of the lens is gradually lost.
 The ciliary muscles will remain shrunk and will not loosen, and the lens will remain thick and unable to thin.

 How to deal with presbyopia

 Presbyopia caused by aging cannot be prevented.
 However, most smartphone presbyopia in younger people recovers.
 Symptoms can be eased using the "eye stretch," and with eye drops, like Rohto® Digi Eye,® that relieve the symptoms of eye fatigue.
 But if you’re a young person and you think you have presbyopia symptoms, please see an ophthalmologist.
-Presbyopia always requires diagnosis and treatment from a healthcare professional.
+Presbyopia symptoms always require diagnosis and treatment from a healthcare professional.
 Rohto® Digi Eye® does not treat this condition.